Talking trade at G20: Can Xi veer Trump away from tariffs? | DW | 27.06.2019

 Western businesses and investors have long criticized China for making it harder for foreign firms to compete fairly in its vast market.
 They say they face an array of regulatory issues, hindering a level playing field on the Chinese market and their ability to freely do business there.

 But Huang stressed that if the US' objective is to get China to implement market reforms, liberalize its investment policies and strengthen intellectual property rights, it is trying to "adjust behaviors."
-Adding, "It's trying to adjust laws and regulations.
+He added: "It's trying to adjust laws and regulations.
 It takes years to make these kinds of changes."

 Contest for tech leadership?